“Let’s take an adventure” – Unknown

 Where Is The Great Ocean Road?

 The Great Ocean Road is situated between the Australian cities of Melbourne and Adelaide, on Australia’s southern coast.
 Although coastal driving can be enjoyed pretty much everywhere, the actual Great Ocean Road begins 59km from Port Campbell at Allansford and finishes in Torquay, just outside of Melbourne.
 The route can be driven in either direction.
-Whilst Torquay is known as the gateway to the Great Ocean Road, we enjoyed driving from Adelaide, joining the Great Ocean Road at its most western point and travelling towards Melbourne.
+Whilst Torquay is known as the gateway to the Great Ocean Road, we enjoyed driving from Adelaide, joining the famous route at its most western point and travelling towards Melbourne.

 How Long Is The Great Ocean Road?